 It’s super faint, but it’s there!
 You can “nuke” it in PI to really see the squid in comparison to background.
 It’s not too late and it’s not a complete waste of time!

-75 more subs at 300 seconds each.
+Seventy-five more subs at three hundred seconds each.
 Little less moon, but dust and extremely high humidity and some wind.
-I integrated this day to see if i see squid still – yup!
+I integrated this day to see if I see squid still – yup!

-Really bad weather, only got about 20 useable subs – I may re-process the master without this day or see if LN can make them better.
+Really bad weather only got about twenty usable subs – I may re-process the master without this day or see if LN can make them better.

 Experimenting with stretch